Begin Main Content Area

 Area Source

 An area source is a concentrated number of smaller toxic sources, each emitting less than 10 tons per year of any single toxic and less than 25 tons per year of combined toxics, that when considered collectively is a major contributor to toxics in the environment.
-Examples of area sources include gas stations, dry-cleaners, print shops, autobody shops, furniture manufactures, and home sources such as wood stoves, pesticides, and cleaners.
+Examples of area sources include gas stations, dry cleaners, print shops, autobody shops, furniture manufacturers, and home sources such as wood stoves, pesticides, and cleaners.
 Area sources contribute to 26 percent of all man-made air toxic emissions according to EPA estimates.

 Mobile Source

-As the name implies, mobile sources include cars, trucks, buses, boats, trains, lawn-mowers, tractors and recreational vehicles.
+As the name implies, mobile sources include cars, trucks, buses, boats, trains, lawnmowers, tractors, and recreational vehicles.
 The EPA estimates that 50 percent of all man-made air toxic emissions come from mobile sources.
 Mobile sources produce air toxics through tailpipe emissions as well as evaporation from the engine, the fuel system, and when refueling.